molily/molily.de/_posts/2020-11-21-testing-angular.md

 The control flow implementation has lead to inconsistencies and bugs.
 The underlying WebDriverJS library removed the feature, so Protractor deprecated it as well.
 Today, Protractor recommends to embrace the asynchronous nature of end-to-end tests.

+<aside class="margin-note">Asynchronous commands</aside>

 All Protractor commands return Promises.
 You are advised to use `async` / `await` to wait for a command to finish.
 But most Protractor examples, tutorials and the default configuration still propagate the control flow.

-Declaring this control flow obsolete was inevitable, but also eliminated a useful feature.
+Declaring the control flow obsolete was inevitable, but eliminated a useful feature.
 Protractor’s contenders, namely Cypress and WebDriver.io, still have such a feature.

-If you disable the control flow as recommended, you practically need to disable the “wait for Angular” feature as well.
+If you disable the control flow, you practically need to disable the “wait for Angular” feature as well.
 This means both key Protractor features have lapsed.

 Protractor is a solid project, but today there is no compelling reason to choose Protractor over its competitors.

+<aside class="margin-note">Tested with Protractor</aside>

 If you are looking for Protractor examples, have a look at the Protractor end-to-end tests for the Counter and Flickr search.
 They come in two variants, one with the control flow and one with `async` / `await`.
 They are not explained in this guide though.